bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter2 - Creation/2 - Getting Underway.md

 > - Ships have black sails

 ### WANT INSPIRATION?
 If you’d prefer to keep it simple, start with a placeholder description—for example, “Tyrannical Empire” or “Undead Pirates.”
-If you’d like suggestions for factions, [turn to pages 52–55].
+If you’d like suggestions for factions, [[1 - Adevntures Among the Isles#^Faction-Societies|turn to pages 52–55]].
 You’ll find brief summaries for factions across four categories: societies, organizations, empires, and the cursed.
 You can roll for a random faction, pick  from any list, or customize and combine options.
 Elaborate on your choices as you like, and consider any unanswered questions implied by the descriptions.

 Let your selections—even random ones—support your truths in the previous exercise and your preferences for the campaign.
 If colonial empires are not present in your version of the isles or hold no influence, ignore them.
 If supernatural forces do not exist, you can treat cursed factions as myths or rumors.

-You can also generate details with the [Faction Oracles (page 176)].
+You can also generate details with the [[3 - Oracles#FACTION ORACLES|Faction Oracles]] (page 176).
 Or use real-world history, other games, or media for inspiration—adjust and reimagine as needed.

 *88 GETTING UNDERWAY*